This post has been updated for 2020.

 Pavel Bukengolts is the Director of User Experience at DePalma.
 With over twenty-five years of experience in behavioral design and user experience, Pavel has lead teams on expansive projects for brands like United Airlines, Healthtrust Purchasing Group, and Sitecore.

-Learn more about project management software, get expert recommendations, and compare products on our project management software page.
+Learn more about project management software, get expert recommendations, and compare products using our Product Selection Tool.
 Our Technology Advisors are here to help you find your next software with recommendations based on your needs.
 Call now at 877.822.5926.